 - We discussed with the finance committee the incentives available under theatre tax relief.

 - The statutory financial statements now comply with the Charities SORP.

-- The Trustees are reviewing their theatrical productions to in light of the advice received under the theatre tax relief.
+- The Trustees are reviewing their theatrical productions in light of the advice received under the theatre tax relief.

-Case Studies Client 4 Arts charity
+Charity Audit Case Study: 4 Arts charity

 - The charitable company had staged loss making theatrical productions but required advise on whether these losses could be tax relieved.
 The charity was not complying with the legislation.

 - We advised the charity about the availability of theatre tax relief.
 We reviewed, prepared and filed claims for theatre tax with HMRC.

 - The charity received a payable tax credit of £19,000 from HMRC in theatre tax credit following our help.

 Contact us to learn how we can help with your charity audit.